vktr274/computer-vision-image-correction-enhancement/README.md

 where `target_cdf_r`, `target_cdf_g`, and `target_cdf_b` are the cumulative distribution functions of the R, G, and B channels of the target image, and `target_cdf_y`, `target_cdf_cr`, and `target_cdf_cb` are the cumulative distribution functions of the Y, Cr, and Cb channels of the target image.
 These were calculated using the `get_cdf` function.

-To match CDFs of channels, we used the following code:
+To match CDFs of channels, we used the following code that creates a mapping from the source CDF to the target CDF and then applies the mapping to the source channel:

 ```python
 mapping = np.interp(